docker-hy/docker-hy.github.io/exercises.md

 > Note that the generated model is a toy and will not produce good results.
 > It will still take SEVERAL minutes to build the docker images, download training pictures and train the classifying model.

-Exercise 2.4 was created by [Sasu Mäkinen](https://github.com/sasumaki)
+This exercise was created by [Sasu Mäkinen](https://github.com/sasumaki)

 ### 2.8 ###